 Cadence rubbed her neck and turned to face Verga.
 “Okay, okay, that’s done an over with, I’d like to—”

 A pistol was pointed squarely in her face.

 Cadence’s body hit the ground and red formed beneath it.

-Verga laughed heartily and his newly hired guns laughed with him.
-But then he frowned.
+Verga laughed heartily and his men laughed with him.
+Then he frowned.
 He squinted down at Cadence’s body which still held tightly onto the guise of Duccio and then—

 Hook.
 Line.
 Sinker.